 - Consider adopting a second dog so your Samoyed has a companion to play with during the day.

 - Play with your dog even when you’re busy at home.
 While you’re reading a book or watching tv, you can toss a ball or toy occasionally to keep your dog entertained without interrupting what you’re doing.

 Will My Samoyed Exercise With Me?
 Is My Samoyed Dog Lazy?

 If you make fitness a priority in your lifestyle, a Samoyed dog could be a great fit for you.
 These dogs are known to keep up with active owners.
 Even if you still hit the trails to go for a jog in the wintertime, your Samoyed is built to keep up with you.

 A Samoyed dog is happiest when it’s living with an owner that likes to get out and live an active lifestyle (while bringing the dog along).
 Your Samoyed will be much happier if you take it out on an adventure with you rather than letting it loose for a few minutes in the backyard.

 Read Also: How Long Do Samoyed Dogs Live For?

 These dogs love running but playtime is also exciting for them, so make sure you make plenty of time for that.
 Samoyeds are incredibly friendly and love interacting with people, so your dog will have more fun if it can play a game of fetch or tug-o-war with you than on its own.

 Samoyeds also enjoy playing with children, which makes them great dogs to have as family pets.
 These dogs can keep up with a child’s energy, but since the Samoyed is a gentle breed it won’t become too aggressive with kids.
-While a kid and a Samoyed may become best of friends, you may notice the dog attempting to herd the child.
+While a kid and a Samoyed may become best of friends (as Samoyeds are very cuddly), you may notice the dog attempting to herd the child.